Indiana Social Work Masters (MSW) Programs

 Before scholars are offered admission for MSW studies at any university in Indiana, there are specific standards they must meet.
 These include the following:

 • Applicants should submit their BSW from a CSWE-approved institution.
-However, the certificate should not be longer than five years at the time of enrollment.
+However, the certificate should not be longer than five years at enrollment.

 • Candidates must hold a minimum GPA of 3.0 for regular-standing MSW studies and 3.5 for advanced-standing studies.